Our task is to show people that in many ways they got what they ordered, right?

 Joe Biden's policies have artificially reduced the world supply.

-It has made our NATO and Western European allies dependent on Russia, and now it's got Joe Biden kissing the ass of mullets in Iran and thug dictators like Mindoro and begging OPEC.
+And now it's got Joe Biden kissing the ass of mullahs in Iran and thug dictators like Maduro and begging OPEC.

-Here's Buddha judge, the genius that he is.
+Here's Budajudge, the genius that he is.

-Um, what do you do about that?
+What do you do about that?

-And are you in favor of potentially putting a hold on the national gas tax in in the meantime until those prices do come down?
+And are you in favor of potentially putting a hold on the national gas tax in the meantime until those prices do come down?

 Well, it continues to be important to keep options open.

-As you know, the president's taken a lot of steps to bring relief and to help stabilize oil prices, including that big release from the strategic petroleum reserve.
+As you know, the president's taken a lot of steps to bring relief and to help stabilize oil prices, including that big release from the Strategic Petroleum Reserve.

-Of course, the long-term solution for this is energy independence and a shift to renewable energy uh here in this country.
+Of course, the long-term solution for this is energy independence and a shift to renewable energy here in this country.

-Uh, but let's also remember that while oil prices and gas prices are famously something that is largely outside of the direct control of any political figure.
+But let's also remember that while oil prices and gas prices are famously something that is largely outside of the direct control of any political figure.

-All right, joining us now is Joel Griffith, and he is a research fellow for the Institute of Economic Freedom and Opportunity at the Heritage Foundation and former CKE restaurant CEO and heritage visiting fellow Andy Puzder is with us.
+All right, joining us now is Joel Griffith, and he is a research fellow for the Institute of Economic Freedom and Opportunity at the Heritage Foundation, and former CKE restaurant, CEO, and Heritage Visiting Fellow Andy Puzder is with us.

-Uh welcome both of you, Joel.
+Welcome, both of you, Joel.

-Uh, is what they telling us true?
+Is what they're telling us true?

 Because I learned I had a double major when I was in college, and it was economics and political science.